awsdocs/aws-java-developer-guide-v2/doc_source/examples-ec2-regions-zones.rst

 Describing Regions
 ==================

-To list the regions available to your account, call the |ec2client|'s :methodname:`describeRegions` method.
+To list the Regions available to your account, call the |ec2client|'s :methodname:`describeRegions` method.
 It returns a :aws-java-class:`DescribeRegionsResponse
 <services/ec2/model/DescribeRegionsResponse>`.
 Call the returned object's :methodname:`regions`
-method to get a list of :aws-java-class:`Region <services/ec2/model/Region>` objects that represent each region.
+method to get a list of :aws-java-class:`Region <services/ec2/model/Region>` objects that represent each Region.

 **Imports**